Choosing a Program of Study

 Prospective music majors must submit both an undergraduate application for admission to the Office of Admissions, and a College of Music supplemental application.

 Live auditions are required for Colorado residents and are preferred for non-residents.
 Live auditions are scheduled for selected Saturdays in January and February.
 Other live audition times may be arranged; high quality recordings also may be submitted in lieu of a live audition.

 College of Music scholarships are awarded to music majors only.
-High school and college transfer students are automatically considered for merit-based music scholarships upon completion of the application process, including the audition.
+First-year and college transfer students are automatically considered for merit-based music scholarships upon completion of the application process, including the audition.
 Transfer students who are receiving a music scholarship from their current institution must submit a scholarship release form before they can be awarded a music scholarship.

 The College of Music Supplemental Application can be accessed through the application status page after submitting an application to CU Boulder.
 To obtain more detailed information about audition requirements, faculty and degree programs, visit the College of Music’s Admissions webpage.

 Teacher Education Applicants